laminlabs/lamin-docs/docs/tutorial.md

    ```python
    --db postgresql://<user>:<pwd>@<hostname>:<port>/<dbname>
    ```
-3. Instead of a default instance name derived from the storage location, provide a custom name:
+3. Instead of a default instance name derived from the storage location or the Postgres database, provide a custom name:
    ```python
    --name my-name
    ```
-4. Mount additional schema modules:
+4. Mount additional modules:
    ```python
    --modules bionty,pertdb,custom1
    ```

-For more info, see {doc}`/setup`.
+For more info: {doc}`/setup`

 :::